CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

 (22km cycle or walk)

-From the Roxburgh Dam lookout, the trail takes travellers into a rugged and isolated landscape.
-After taking in stunning northerly vistas across the Lake, the trail heads away from the water passing through a small secluded valley with regenerating Ka-nuka (tea tree) scrubland and into sweeping hill country farmland.
+From the Roxburgh Dam lookout, the trail takes travellers into a rugged and isolated landscape with stunning northerly vistas across the Lake Roxburgh.
+Then, heading away from the water, the trail passes through a small secluded valley with regenerating Ka-nuka (tea tree) scrubland and into sweeping hill country farmland.
 At Elbow Creek, enjoy a gradual descent to Shingle Creek, the halfway mark.
-Pause for a rest before heading back the way you came.
+Rest up before returning to the hydro dam.

 Commissioner's Flat to Roxburgh

 This section follows the banks of the mighty Clutha Mata-au River with its distinctive turquoise water, fast flow and ever changing eddies.
 Look out for signs of the 1880s' goldrush and imagine the conditions hardy settlers faced.
 Travelling downstream, carpets of orchards on both sides of the valley cut a swathe of colour whatever the season.